Godel-ai/docs-ai/research/Research.md

 * Finish the analytical comparison of FLOPS b/w Video Compression H.265/H.264 and DVC&#x20;
 * Propose a method of the couple that reduces the flops&#x20;
 * Point out the data movement b/w different chipsets of Vid-Transcoder and NN-accelerator

+Opportunities :
 * High-Performance Differential Processor for Edge Training,

-* EdgeX: Edge-AI Infrastructure
+Vision : EdgeX: Edge-AI Infrastructure

 * Energy-Efficient Accelerator Design by Coupling Video Understanding and Compression.&#x20;

+Framework :
-* Propose an Edge Framework for Efficient Data Understanding, Compression and Transmission
+Propose an Edge Framework for Efficient Data Understanding, Compression and Transmission

 Notes :